 Has anyone ever tried to line drawers with wrapping paper or wall paper?
 If so, I'd like to know how well it worked.
 I have been trying to find suitable drawer liners, but the only ones I found are adhesive or rubberized which are expensive for lining a lot of drawers.

-By Zerubabel from Covington, KY
+By Ro from Covington, KY

 Believe it or not, I used cheap floor tiles from the dollar store to line my kitchen drawers, cabinets, bathroom vanity, dresser drawers, linen closet shelves, etc. I got the no wax oak for my kitchen and bedroom, no wax marbelized for my bathroom and linen closet and when a spill or drip occurs in the bathroom it just wipes up like a charm.
-I will never use shelving paper, wallpaper or wrapping paper again.

 What can I use to line dresser drawers, instead of buying expensive drawer liner?